Yanukovych put on wanted persons list

 Avakov said that Yanukovych and Andriy Klyuyev, the head of the presidential administration, left Balaklava, Crimea "in an unknown direction in three cars, turning off all communication devices."

-Avakov said Yanukovych and Klyuyev arrived in Kharkiv from Kyiv by helicopter on February 21, intending to attend the Party of Regions congress in Kharkiv.
+Avakov said Yanukovych and Klyuyev arrived in Kharkiv from Kiev by helicopter on February 21, intending to attend the Party of Regions congress in Kharkiv.
 On February 22, Yanukovych took a helicopter to the Donetsk airport.

 "Upon arrival at the Donetsk airport, he and his security guards got into two private planes and tried to leave.
 The border guard service did not let them leave.
 After that, Yanukovych left for his residence in Donetsk, where he spent several hours.
 In the late evening of February 22, Yanukovych's motorcade left for Crimea.
 The motorcade was not accompanied by the traffic police," Avakov said.